Pyramid of Neferirkare

-The pyramid of Neferirkare (Bꜣ Nfr-ỉr-kꜣ-rꜥ) is a pyramid complex built in the 25th century BC for the Egyptian pharaoh Neferirkare Kakai of the Fifth Dynasty.
+The pyramid of Neferirkare (Bꜣ Nfr-ỉr-kꜣ-rꜥ) is the funerary monument built for the Egyptian pharaoh Neferirkare Kakai of the Fifth Dynasty in the 25th century BC.
 (Note: Proposed dates for Neferirkare Kakai's reign: c.
 2492–2482 BC, c.
 2477–2467 BC, c.
 2475–2455 BC, c.
 2446–2438 BC, c.
 2446–2426 BC, c.
 2373–2363 BC.)
 It is the tallest, highest-situated structure in the Abusir necropolis – located between Giza and Saqqara – over which it still towers.
 The Fifth Dynasty marked the end of the great pyramid constructions that had prevailed during the Fourth Dynasty.
 Pyramids of the era were smaller and the complexes followed a standardized template, though this coincided with the proliferation of intricate relief decoration.

 Neferirkare's main pyramid deviated from contemporary convention.
 It was originally built as a step pyramid, a design that had been antiquated since the Third Dynasty in the 26th or 27th century BC.
 (Note: Proposed dates for the Third Dynasty: c.
 2700–2625 BC, c.
 2700–2600 BC, c.
 2687–2632 BC, c.
 2686–2613 BC, c.
 2680–2640 BC, c.
 2650–2575 BC, c.
 2649–2575 BC, c.
-2584–2520) This was then encased in a second step pyramid with alterations introduced to convert it into a true pyramid; (Note: The term "true pyramid" refers to pyramids which have the geometric shape of a pyramid.
-That is, they have a square base with four triangular faces converging to a single point at the apex.)
+2584–2520.)
+This was then encased in a second step pyramid with alterations introduced to convert it into a true pyramid; (Note: The term "true pyramid" refers to pyramids which have the geometric shape of a pyramid: a square base with four triangular faces converging to a single point at the apex.)
 However, the king's death left this work to be completed by his successors.
 The work was done in haste using cheaper building material.
 The pyramid had a base length of 105 m which converged towards the apex at ~54° indicating that in a completed state it may have reached ~72 m in height.
-In its incomplete state, it is similar in its proportions to the pyramid of Menkaure on the Giza plateau.
+In its incomplete state, it has similar proportions to the pyramid of Menkaure on the Giza plateau.

 Because of the circumstances, Neferirkare's monument lacked several basic elements of a pyramid complex: a valley temple, a causeway, and a cult pyramid.
 The valley temple and causeway were under construction when Neferirkare died, but these were co-opted by Nyuserre for his own complex.
-Instead, these were replaced by a small settlement of mudbrick houses south of the monument from where cult priests could conduct their daily activities, rather than from the usual pyramid town that was typically built near the valley temple.
-The discovery of the Abusir papyri in the 1890s is owed to this, as the papyrus archives were normally contained in the town where the siting near the Nile river would have ensured their destruction.
+These were replaced by a small settlement of mudbrick houses south of the monument from where cult priests could conduct their daily activities, instead of the usual pyramid town that was typically built near the valley temple.
+The discovery of the Abusir papyri in the 1890s is credited to this, as the papyrus archives were normally contained in the town where the siting near the Nile river would have ensured their destruction.

 The pyramid complex eventually became part of a greater family cemetery.
 The monuments to Neferirkare's consort, Khentkaus II; and his sons, Neferefre and Nyuserre, are found in the surrounding area.
 Though their construction began under different rulers, all of these monuments were completed during the reign of Nyuserre.